drbig/romjuggler/README.markdown

 # of the platform (which must be exactly as specified in
 # the platforms key above).
 #
-# -path: directory to scan for roms for the given platform
+# -path: path to the directory to scan for roms for the given
+# platform, no trailing (back)slash
-# -exts: lowercase string of file extensions to look for,
+# -exts: string of file extensions to look for, without
-# without a dot, always lowercase and separated by a single
+# a dot, always lowercase and separated by a single space,
-# space, no trailing space.
-Roms will be matched by their
+# no trailing space.
+Roms will be matched by their downcased
-# downcased extension.
+# extension.
 # -cmd: the absolute path to the command to be executed.
 # The absolute path to the selected rom will be the only
 # argument to the command.
+# On Windows remember to escape the '\' character in paths
+# by doubling it, e.g.:
+# SNES-cmd=C:\\Program Files\\Mednafen\\mednafen.exe
 #
 SNES-path=/mnt/array/storage/games/snes
 SNES-exts=zip smc